Huegoxaga/notes/python/anaconda.md

 - OpenCV (Open Source Computer Vision) is a computer vision library that contains various functions to perform operations on pictures or videos.
 - It was originally developed by Intel but was later maintained by Willow Garage and is now maintained by Itseez.
-- It has C++, C, Python and Java interfaces and supports Windows, Linux, Mac OS, iOS and Android.
+- It has C++, C, Python and Java interfaces and supports Windows, Linux, MacOS, iOS and Android.
 - It plays a major role in real-time operation for photos and videos.
 - Images in openCV are 3-D numpy arrays with `np.uint8` as its elements and three color layer for blue, green and red.
 - run `conda install -c menpo opencv` to install